pyquint/fieldsecure/docs/Docs.md

 {% include "components/cipherBtn.html" %}
 ```

-A VSCode snippet is available to easily add these statements, just type `component` and select "Include UI component".
+A VSCode snippet is available to easily add these components, just type `component` and select "Include UI component".

 ## Enciphering
 ### Functional Components
-The enciphering button, whether to encrypt, decrypt, or simply cipher, must have the `cipher-btn` class.
+The enciphering button, whether to `encrypt`, `decrypt`, or simply `cipher` (should the encryption is the same as decryption), must have the  `{{ encipher }}-btn` id.

-For convenience, there are pre-defined encipherment components located in the `components` subdirectory.
-To use these components, add an `include` statement in the HTML document.
+For encryption and decryption must have `data-mode` assigned to either `"encrypt"` or `"decrypt"`.

-Should the cipher necessitates unconventional input or textbox element, if possible copy the important class or id from the pre-defined components.
+Should the cipher necessitates unconventional input, textbox, or button element, copy the important attributes above or from the pre-defined [Components](Docs.md#Components).

 ### Keys
 Keys for the cipher, if present, must have an accompanying `.invalid-feedback` div, with an id name that follows the format `error-{{ name }}`, where `name` is input box's `name` attribute.